For best experience please turn on javascript and use a modern browser!

 In a hack targeting the Canvas learning platform, data from 44 Dutch educational institutions was stolen and Canvas was taken offline.
 Worldwide, the data of roughly 275 million users may be involved.
 The attack has been claimed by the hackers’ collective ShinyHunters, which was also behind this year’s cyberattack on Odido.

 Canvas’s provider (Instructure) has confirmed that the UvA has also been affected.
-We are currently assessing the extent.

-Can I continue to use Canvas?
+Can I use Canvas again?

 Who has been affected?